Phillip Schofield: Early life

-Television
+Television career

+1985–1993, 2001–2006: BBC presenting

-Aged 19, Schofield moved with his family to New Zealand, where he made his television debut as the initial presenter of the youth music programme Shazam! on 23 February 1982.
+Aged 19, Schofield moved with his family to New Zealand, where he made his television debut as the initial presenter of the youth music programme Shazam! on 7 April 1982.
 He also spent two years working for the Auckland-based radio station Radio Hauraki.

-In 1985, he returned to Britain, where he became the first in-vision continuity presenter for Children's BBC on weekdays for two years from September 1985 in what was known as the 'Broom Cupboard'.
-He left in 1987 to present Going Live! on Saturday mornings between September 1987 and April 1993.
+In 1985, he returned to Britain, where he became the first in-vision continuity presenter for Children's BBC (CBBC) on weekdays for two years from September 1985 in The Broom Cupboard, the former studio presentation for the BBC Children's services, which introduced his friend and colleague Gordon the Gopher.
+Schofield left The Broom Cupboard in 1987, with Andy Crane succeeding him in the role.
+He then presented Going Live! on Saturday mornings between September 1987 and April 1993.
 From 1988 to 1991, he was the host of the Smash Hits Poll Winners Party, a pop-magazine awards show.
 In the early 1990s, Schofield moved to adult-orientated television with various programmes for ITV, such as Schofield's Quest, Schofield's TV Gold and Ten Ball.
-From 1994 to 1997, he presented Talking Telephone Numbers for five series and in 1996 he hosted a show about remarkable coincidences called One in a Million.
+From 1994 to 1997, he presented Talking Telephone Numbers for five series, and in 1996 he hosted a show about remarkable coincidences called One in a Million.
 He co-authored the book that came out of the series.

-He was the subject of This Is Your Life in 1998, when he was surprised by Michael Aspel at the curtain call of the musical Doctor Dolittle at the Hammersmith Apollo in London.
+In 1991, Schofield hosted a series named after Gordon which was shown on CBBC on BBC One and BBC Two and ran from 3 January 1991, to 28 March 1991, only lasting for a series of 13 episodes.
+The series was shown twice on BBC One, the first time being in January to March 1991 and again from 26 October to 21 December 1992.
+It continued where BBC Two left off with lunchtime repeats in Summer 1991.
+BBC Two have also repeated the series at lunchtimes four times from 18 June to 23 July 1991, 20 September to 6 December 1993, 9 March to 1 June 1994, and 17 January 1995, to 28 March 1995.
+It has not been repeated since 28 March 1995, on the BBC.

 In the following decade, Schofield presented the National Lottery Winning Lines programme for BBC One between June 2001 and October 2004.
-And between 2002 and 2006, he co-hosted the BBC quiz show Test the Nation with Anne Robinson.
+Between 2002 and 2006, he co-hosted the BBC quiz show Test the Nation with Anne Robinson.
 In July 2006, he signed an exclusive two-year contract with ITV, reported to have been worth £5 million.
-The exclusive deal also meant he could no longer present Test the Nation and was replaced by Danny Wallace.
+The exclusive deal also meant he could no longer present Test the Nation, and he was replaced by Danny Wallace.

-Since 2002, Schofield has been a presenter on the ITV daytime show This Morning replacing John Leslie with Fern Britton until 2009 and with Holly Willoughby who replaced Britton in September that year.
-In May 2008, Schofield's father, Brian, died from a long-standing heart condition, which led to Schofield taking a break from presenting This Morning.
-John Barrowman stood in for him until his return.

-Starting in 2005, Schofield presented two series of Have I Been Here Before?, a daytime programme where a celebrity attempted to use regression to get in touch with a previous life.